 TEMPORARY SUSPENSION OF ACT/SAT REQUIREMENTS

 “That, upon the recommendation of the President of the University of Wisconsin System, the Board of Regents extends the temporary suspension of the requirement for freshman applicants to provide an ACT or SAT score as part of their application referenced in Regent Policy Document 7-3, Sections I. C. and II.
-B. This action extends the suspension for all UW System campuses through the 2024-25 academic year.
-The last term that students would be able to opt out of submitting an ACT/SAT score would be spring 2025 unless the Board takes additional action regarding test score requirements before that time.”
+B. This action extends the suspension through the 2026-27 academic year for all of the Universities of Wisconsin.

 That, upon recommendation of the President of the University of Wisconsin System, the Board of Regents adopts the attached UW System Freshman Admissions Policy as amended, replacing and hereby superseding Regent Policies 72-5 on Nonresident Undergraduate Quotas, 72-11 on the Freshman Admissions Policy, 86-5 on the Use of the American College Test, 87-8 on Traditional and Nontraditional Freshman Admissions Policy, and 97-4 on Competency Based Admissions.